debel/mail-scheduler/README.md

 The core of the design is the `mail-sender` application.
 It can be scaled horizontally (running many instances in parallel) using `etcd` distributed locks to ensure that each e-mail is sent out only once.

+You can control how many jobs each worker tries to pick up by modifying the `schedulesPerWorker` variable in the `./mail-sender/config/docker.js` config file.

 ## Possible improvements
 Many things can be improved